dunarand/Kaggle-Titanic-Competition/README.md

 rm titanic.zip
 ```

-If the subdirectories under `/data/` do not exist, then create run the below
+If the subdirectories under `/data/` do not exist, then run the below command
-command first before unzipping.
+first to create the directories before unzipping.

 ```bash
 mkdir -p data/